Dukkan-e Daud

-Dukkan-e Daud (English: David's Store) is a late Achaemenid rock site located in the vicinity of Sarpol-e Zahab, Kermanshah Province, Iran.
+Dukkan-e Daud (دکان داوود) is a late Achaemenid rock site located in the vicinity of Sarpol-e Zahab, Kermanshah Province, Iran.
 Henri Rawlinson visited this site in 1836.
 It consists of a rock tomb dug several meters high in a rock face overhanging a relief called Kil-e Daud (or David's tomb).

 The tomb

 The tomb consists of a cavity opened by a wide and deep anteroom bordered by a double frame. held by 2 cylindrical columns whose shape resembles those of the Pasargadae palaces.
 The capital and the bases of the columns alone remain, having the form of tables.
 Take a brief look at the roundabout where the barrels were located.
 Rectangular entrance to an arched room decorated on one side with 5 niches that may have been used for lamps, and on the other with a larger niche for the body.
 The design of this tomb is similar to the design of other stone tombs located in Sahna, Qiz Qapan and Fakrika.